meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string, Defaults to `*`)

-  Comma-separated list of attributes that will be in the returned documents.
+  Comma-separated list of attributes whose fields will be present in the returned documents.

 #### Example